cfereday/coder-newbie-advice/README.md

 Feel like something's missing?
 Please open a PR to contribute.

-I've added organisations and resources that I'm aware of, but unfortunately I don't know of everything out there.
-Especially meetup groups outside of London.
+I've added organisations and resources that I'm aware of, but unfortunately this can't be an exhaustive list as I don't know of everything out there.

 Please help to share any knowledge you have by growing this repository.